viash-io/viash-actions/ns-build/README.md

   component name.
 Can be a regex.
 Example: “^component1”.
 - `src`: - *optional*.
 A source directory containing viash config files, possibly structured in a hierarchical folder structure.
 Default: src/.
+- `runner`: - *optional*.
+Acts as a regular expression to filter the runner ids specified in the found config files.
+If this is not provided, all runners will be used.
+If no runners are defined in a config, the executable runner will be used.
-- `platform`: - *optional*.
-Acts as a regular expression to filter the platform ids specified in the found config files.
-If this is not provided, all platforms will be used.
-If no platforms are defined in a config, the native platform will be used.
-In addition, the path to a platform yaml file can also be specified.
+- `engine`: - *optional*.
+Acts as a regular expression to filter the engine ids specified in the found config files.
+If this is not provided, all engines will be used.
+If no engines are defined in a config, the native engine will be used.
 - `parallel`: - *optional*.
 Whether or not to run the process in parallel.
 - `config_mod`: - *optional*.
-Modify a viash config at runtime using dynamic config modding.
+Modify a viash config at runtime using config_mod.
 - `target`: - *optional*.
 A target directory to build the executables into.
 Default: target/.
+- `colorize`: - *optional*.
+Specify whether the console output should be colorized.
+If not specified, we attempt to detect this automatically.
+  Possible values are: “true”, “false”, “auto”.
+- `loglevel`: - *optional*.
+Specify the log level in us.
+Possible values
+  are: “error”, “warn”, “info”, “debug”, “trace”.
 - `setup`: - *optional*.
-Which setup strategy for creating the container to use \[Docker Platform only\].
+Which docker_setup_strategy for creating the
+  container to use \[Docker Engine only\].
+- `platform`: - *optional*.
+Acts as a regular expression to filter the platform ids specified in the found config files.
+If this is not provided, all platforms will be used.
+If no platforms are defined in a config, the native platform will be used.
+In addition, the path to a platform yaml file can also be specified.
+Deprecated in Viash 0.9.0, will be removed in Viash 1.0.0.

 ## Examples